ballerina-platform/asyncapi-triggers/asyncapi/asb/Module.md

     ```

    **!!!
 NOTE:**
-   In the ASB listener we receive the message body as byte[] which is the standard according to the AMQP protocol.
-   We haven't re-engineered the listener.
-Rather we provide the message body as a standard byte[].
-   So the user must do the conversion based on the content type of the message.
-   We have provided a sample code segment above, where you can do the conversion easily.
-   You can also complete, abandon, deadLetter, defer, renewLock, and setPrefetchCount using the `asb:Caller` instance.
+   You can complete, abandon, deadLetter, defer, renewLock using the `asb:Caller` instance.

 2. Use `bal run` command to compile and run the Ballerina program.